sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

     * This worksheet does it using Tate's suggestion (i.e., use the definition): http://sagenb.org/home/pub/1198/

  * Is there an algorithm to enumerate all elliptic curves over a function field of a given conductor?
     * Victor Miller reports that there are some papers that give efficient algorithms for solving "S-unit equations" over function fields, which seems relevant.
-It's well known that finding all Elliptic Curves with good reduction outside a finite set, $S$ of places is equivalent to solving S-unit equations.
+It's well known that finding all Elliptic Curves with good reduction outside a finite set, $S$ of places is equivalent to solving S-unit equations (this is not true when the curve is iso-trivial, though that's not much of a problem here).
 There are a series of four papers by Gaal and Pohst that give efficient algorithms for this when dealing with function fields over finite fields, especially $\mathbb{F}_q(t)$.
       [[http://www.sciencedirect.com/science?_ob=ArticleURL&_udi=B6WKD-4HVF15H-2&_user=10&_rdoc=1&_fmt=&_orig=search&_sort=d&_docanchor=&view=c&_acct=C000050221&_version=1&_urlVersion=0&_userid=10&md5=ec0b143bb1c45f3bdcd4bea8841e8735|Diophantine Equations over Global Function Fields I: The Thue Equation]]

       [[http://akpeters.metapress.com/content/458402lu66634164/|Diophantine Equations over Global Function Fields II: R-Integral Solutions of Thue Equations]]